inspirai/wilderness-scavenger/README.md

     └── logs/...
 ```

-- `unity3d`: the engine backend extracted from our game development project, containing all the game related assets, binaries and source codes.
+- `unity3d`: the backend engine extracted from our game development project, containing all the game related assets, binaries and source codes.
 - `inspirai_fps`: the python gameplay API for agent training and testing, providing the core [`Game`](inspirai_fps/gamecore.py) class and other useful tool classes and functions.
-- `data`: storing all map related data files and they are used for calculating some state information in the [`AgentState`](inspirai_fps/gamecore.py).
 - `examples`: we provide basic starter codes for each game mode targeting each track of the challenge, and we also give out our implementation of some baseline solutions based on [`ray.rllib`](https://docs.ray.io/en/master/rllib/index.html) reinforcement learning framework.

 ## Supported Operating Systems